2025/26 Fundraiser Spotlights

 Big ideas, festive energy & unreal effort from our challenge teams…

-December was packed with creativity, commitment, and some seriously impressive fundraising.
+These past few months have been packed with creativity, commitment, and some seriously impressive fundraising.
 From bake sales to casino nights, skipping challenges to masquerade balls, you’ve all shown that fundraising certainly doesn’t have to be boring (or stressful).

-This month’s blog is all about celebrating your wins, sharing ideas, and inspiring anyone who might be feeling a little bit stuck (we’ve all been there).
+This blog is all about celebrating your wins, sharing ideas, and inspiring anyone who might be feeling a little bit stuck (we’ve all been there).
 And so, here are some of our fantastic 2026 challenge participants’ fundraiser spotlights.
 Let’s dive in!

 BIG EVENT FUNDRAISERS